 Building muscle is a long-term commitment that requires more than just lifting weights and eating extra calories.
 It takes a structured approach, consistent habits, and a willingness to stay the course even when progress feels slow.
 If I were aiming to maximize muscle gain while staying natural, here is exactly how I would approach it.
-This plan focuses on the fundamentals that truly drive muscle gain and long-term results, cutting through the noise of quick fixes and gimmicks.
+This plan focuses on the fundamentals that drive muscle growth, cutting through the noise of quick fixes and gimmicks.

 How to Maximize Muscle Gain Without Enhancers